It’s important to get checked for skin cancer and any warning signs. You can do a self-exam or get screened by a dermatologist.

 Skin cancer is the most common type of cancer in the United States, affecting 1 in 5 people during their lifetime.

-The majority of skin cancer cases are basal cell and squamous cell carcinomas, also known as nonmelanomas.
+The majority of skin cancer cases are basal cell and squamous cell carcinomas, also known as nonmelanoma skin cancers.
 These are both highly curable and rarely fatal.

-Let’s explore what it means to screen for skin cancer and warning signs that you should see your doctor.
+Let’s explore what it means to screen for skin cancer and when you should visit a doctor.

 Screening for cancer means looking for cancer in someone who shows no sign of cancer.
 When it comes to skin cancer, that means a physical examination of the skin.
 A dermatologist typically does this.

-During the examination, they will look for irregularities such as:
+During the examination, a dermatologist will look for irregularities such as:

-Doctors follow the ABCDE rule when examining moles for signs of cancer.
+If you’d like to do a self-examination, follow the ABCDE rule when checking moles for signs of cancer.

 • A: asymmetry (mole is different from one half to the other)